 You should not add supplemental fertilizer to a white mulberry tree as it grows vigorously on its own in even the most adverse conditions.
-Adding fertilizer will only speed the growth of this fast-growing tree, weakening the wood further possibly causing tree damage during storms and poor winter weather.
+Adding fertilizer will only speed the growth of this fast-growing tree, weakening the wood further and possibly causing tree damage during storms and poor winter weather.
 If you consider using supplemental fertilizer, you should test your soil before adding amendments to see what micronutrients are lacking and supply the fertilizer with the right NPK formulation.

 Types of White Mulberry Trees

-The chore of pruning your white mulberry will be done mainly for maintaining the tree in order to ensure it does not break under the stresses of winter weather or high winds.
+The chore of pruning your white mulberry will be done mainly for maintaining the tree to ensure it does not break under the stresses of winter weather or high winds.
 This should be done by looking for weak, intersecting branches with deep crotches, damaged or dying branches, and wood that is growing inwards towards the leader.
-This task should be done during the winter to avoid unsightly bleeding that occurs when the genus is pruned which can in turn allow some diseases to infect the tree.
+This task should be done during the winter to avoid unsightly bleeding that occurs when the genus is pruned, which can in turn allow some diseases to infect the tree.

-Common Pests and Plant Diseases
+Common Pests & Plant Diseases